Travelling within cities

 London’s tube lines are named and colour-coded, with maps posted at every tube station, while maps of the central section are displayed in each train.

-To get around, many travellers use a visitor Oyster Card (a prepaid electronic card that can bought online before travelling).
-This can be used on buses, trains and the Tube, as well as most National Rail train services within London.
+To get around, many travellers use a Visitor Oyster Card (a prepaid electronic card that can bought online before travelling).
+This can be used on Buses, The DLR, TfL Trains, London Overground, London Tramlink and the Tube, as well as most National Rail train services within London.
 This is by far the cheapest way to make single journeys on London Transport’s tubes and buses.

 Visitor Oyster Cards and paper Travelcards can be purchased from abroad and shipped before travel.
 These ticket types are highly recommended, given that the contactless payment option (the other option available once in London) only applies to UK bank card owners.